dazed-n-razed/CSE327-PROJECT-GROUP-10/README.md

 CSE327 Project Group 07: LaunchPad
-This project is built using Vite with the React library and JavaScript.
+this project is built using Vite with the React library and JavaScript.
 Follow these steps to get started:

 Step 1: Clone the Repository